School Board Policy 211 -

 3. Pursuant to Minn.
 Stat. § 123B.02, Subd.
 20, if reimbursement for a criminal defense is requested by a school district employee, the School Board may, after consulting with its legal counsel, reimburse the employee for any costs and reasonable attorney fees incurred by the employee to defend criminal charges brought against the employee arising out of the performance of duties for the school district.
-The decision as to whether to reimburse shall be made in the discretion of the School Board.
+The decision as to whether to reimburse shall be made at the discretion of the School Board.
 A School Board member who is a witness or an alleged victim in the case may not vote on the reimbursement.
 If a quorum of the School Board is disqualified from voting on the reimbursement, the reimbursement must be approved by a judge of the district court.

 The school district has an interest in maintaining a safe and healthful environment and in preventing disruption of the educational process.
 In order to further that interest, the school district will take appropriate action regarding students convicted of crimes that relate to the school environment.

 C. Criminal Investigations

 1. The policy of the school district is to cooperate with law enforcement officials.
 The school district will make every reasonable effort, however, to encourage law enforcement officials to question students and employees outside of school hours and off school premises unless there are extenuating circumstances or the matter being investigated is school- related, or as otherwise provided by law.